tips for horses

-- Evaluate body condition score (BCS).
+Evaluate their body condition score (BCS)

 - Determine if the horse needs to gain or lose weight.
 BCS is not a tool to evaluate performance fitness but can be used as a guideline for estimating muscle to fat relationship.
 Aim for a BCS 5 (example) to BCS 6 (example) depending on how the horse will be used.

 - Body Condition Score evaluation methods are available in Dr. Bray’s Corner as fact sheets or video.